 At the end of the timeline, in front of balloons, little takeaways were left in three stacks for viewers to internalize the underlying metaphysical themes of the show.

 A rough floor-plan was sketched up before I realized that I needed to collaborate with an architect, Christian Ridder.
-Through this collaboration I was able to solve the spatial problem of experiential design.

 The last collaborative piece in my show, I built a five foot tall peepshow with a ceramicist.
-The peepshow, meant to reappropriate the male gaze plays a zoomed in, duotoned erotic film while playing two different studies on people’s porn histories.
+The peepshow, meant to reappropriate the male gaze plays a zoomed in, duotoned erotic film while playing two different studies using data from porn searches.
 To be cognizant of where my piece stands in art history contextually, I took cues from Étant donnés by Marcel Duchamp.
 I almost wanted to avoid the feeling of shock Donnés gives right away.
 Instead, I placed the hole for the peepshow awkwardly low, so most people had to crouch and creep to gaze upon the show.
 It was critical for most people to be distracted by the facts onscreen and to not notice that they had been enticed into watching pornography.

 Lastly, I designed a zine that was intended to be installed on the side of the peepshow.
-Playsmart reappropriates the latent misogyny of Playboy and replaces it with the feminist film maker I featured on my timeline and my peepshow, Erika Lust.
+Playsmart reappropriates the latent misogyny of Playboy and replaces it with the feminist film maker featured on the timeline and peepshow, Erika Lust.
 Lust is an advocate for ethical porn, and I think this was a crucial voice to feature in my show because of the blatant mistreatment of women frequently displayed in these films.